laurentiumatei/loyalty-program/README.md

 User can use some or all available points.
 Every point is worth 1 eurocent.

 ## Usage
+Persistence is done via H2 which is using an in-memory DB.
+Another DB engine can be configured in *application.properties* file.

 **Add a new transaction:**
 - POST http://host:8080/api/transaction